Project-CETI/avatars-code/README.md

 <li>

 `yyyy-mm-dd_####aoa.csv`: each line has the time in seconds, sensor longitude, sensor latitude, angle of arrival obtained from the sensor, angle of arrival candidate 1 due to left-right ambiguity, angle of arrival candidate 2 due to left-right ambiguity, standard deviation (in degree) of zero mean gaussian error of the sensor, sensor type ('A' for acoustic and 'V' for VHF).
-The fourth column (angle of arrival obtained from the sensor) may be left blank if both candidates for aoa is present.
+The fourth column (angle of arrival obtained from the sensor) may be left blank if both candidates for AOA are present.
 </li>

 <li>

-`yyyy-mm-dd_####ground_truth.csv`: each line has the time in seconds, fluke longitude, fluke latitude, camera lonitude, camera latitude, fluke angle in degree.
+`yyyy-mm-dd_####ground_truth.csv`: each line has the time in seconds, fluke longitude, fluke latitude, camera longitude, camera latitude, fluke angle in degree.
 Since the camera location and fluke angle are not used in the ablation study, the last 3 columns are blank.
 </li>

 <li>

 `yyyy-mm-dd_####surface_interval.csv`: each line has the surface interval start time in minutes, surface interval end time in minutes, and the fluke angle in degrees.
-If the fluke angle is not obtained it is set to None.
+If the fluke angle is not obtained, it is set to None.
 </li>

 <li>